Privacy & Information Management Program:

 Concerns or Complaints about Privacy Matters

-If you are concerned about the privacy of your personal information at Yellowtree Therapy Services, you are encouraged to discuss these concerns with your therapist or email firstname.lastname@example.org.
-If you would like to file a complaint regarding how your information is being handled, please refer to the website of the Information and Privacy Commissioner for more information; contact the FOIP-PIPA Help Desk; or refer to the College of Alberta Psychologists’ website.
+If you are concerned about the privacy of your personal information at Yellowtree Therapy Services, you are encouraged to discuss these concerns with your therapist or email email@example.com.
+If you would like to file a complaint regarding how your information is being handled, please refer to the College of Alberta Psychologists’ website.

 Assessment of Personal Information Management

 This privacy management program will be assessed a minimum of once per year to ensure it is kept up to date with relevant privacy legislations and professional standards, and to address any shortcomings.
-To ensure Yellowtree Therapy Services’ practices reflect current legislation and professional standards, assessment will involve a review of the current privacy management program and review of relevant privacy legislation acts, such as the Freedom of Information and Protection of Privacy Act (FOIP), the Health Information Act (HIA), the Personal Information Protection Act (PIPA), the Personal Information Protection and Electronic Documents Act (PIPEDA), and the professional standards of practice set out by the College of Alberta Psychologists.
+To ensure Yellowtree Therapy Services’ practices reflect current legislation and professional standards, assessment will involve a review of the current privacy management program and review of relevant privacy legislation acts, such as the Health Information Act (HIA), the Personal Information Protection Act (PIPA), the Canadian Psychological Association Code of Ethics, and the professional standards of practice set out by the College of Alberta Psychologists.

 Thank you for reading!